 While breast cancer can be a fatal diagnosis, early detection is key to successful treatment.
 Advanced stage breast cancer is much more difficult to treat successfully and has a higher risk of death.
 A failure to diagnose breast cancer or advancements in the disease’s progression in a timely manner can result in serious harm to the patient.
-When this happens, it’s important to talk to a Fort Lauderdale Florida breast cancer attorney.
+If you’ve suffered because of a delayed breast cancer diagnosis, it’s important to talk to a Fort Lauderdale Florida breast cancer attorney.

 Diagnosing Breast Cancer

 There are several common signs that a patient might be suffering from breast cancer.
 These include: